2021 OHS due diligence cases and the lessons to apply to your own OHS program

 Rulings by Industry Sector

-Continuing historic patterns, the sector with the largest number of cases (6 of 19) in 2020 was construction.
-For the first time in 3 years, a construction defendant actually won a case this year.
-At 4 cases apiece, energy and manufacturing were the second most commonly represented sector.
-The only other industry with more than 1 case was pulp and paper mills.
+Continuing historic patterns, the sector with the largest number of cases (6 of 16) in 2021 was construction.
+Manufacturing was the only other sector with more than 1 case.

 Source: OHS Insider